erinhengel/readability/README.md

 *	**Children**.
 The Children table contains data on the year female authors with at least one exclusively female-authored paper published in *Econometrica* gave birth.
 This information was obtained from authors' published profiles, CVs, acknowledgements, Wikipedia, personal websites, Facebook pages, background checks and by consulting local school district/popular extra-curricular activity websites.
 Exact years were recorded whenever found; otherwise, they were approximated by subtracting a child's actual or estimated age from the date the source material was posted online.
 In several instances, I obtained or verified this information from acquaintances, friends and colleagues or by asking the woman directly.
 If an exhaustive search turned up no reference to children, I assumed the woman in question did not have any.
 Data only systematically collected for children potentially born during the time a woman had an exclusively female-authored paper under review at *Econometrica*.

 *	**EditorBoard**.
-The EditorBoard table contains the `AuthorID` of each editor for every issue of a top-five journal.
-I recorded editor/editorial board member names from issue mastheads.
+The EditorBoard table contains the `AuthorID` for every editor and each issue of a journal.
+Editors were identified from issue mastheads.

 *	**Inst**.
 The Inst table maps each unique `InstID` to an institution name.